abgoyal/ShellToolsApplet/README.md

 - Lines 10,11,12: These entries are further examples of informational-only items.
 They show the local times in three different time zones.
   Note the use of `echo -n` here preceding the date command so that the entire output is generated on one line.

-- Line 14: Here, output substitution is used, not for the menul label text, but for the command text itself.
+- Line 14: Here, output substitution is used, not for the menu label text, but for the command text itself.
 The location of the tools file is inserted using a variable substitution.
 Note the use of `echo` here.